 Exhibitor badges must always be worn in the exhibit area.
 Representatives without a badge will not be admitted to the exhibit hall.
 Badges may not be supplemented with business cards, ribbons (other than those supplied by ASHI), or company logos.

-All materials used in the exhibit area must be flameproof and fire-resistant in order to conform to local fire ordinances and in accordance with regulations established by the National Association of Fire Underwriters.
+All materials used in the exhibit area must be flameproof and fire resistant in order to conform to local fire ordinances and in accordance with regulations established by the National Association of Fire Underwriters.
 Crepe paper, corrugated paper, flameproof or otherwise, is not permitted.
 Display racks, signs, spotlights, and special equipment must be approved before use, and all displays are subject to inspection by the Fire Prevention Bureau.
 Any exhibits or parts thereof found not to be fireproof may be ordered to be dismantled.
 All aisles and exhibits must be kept clear at all times, and fire stations and fire extinguisher equipment are not to be covered or obstructed.
-Enclosed areas in a booth need to be equipped with a UL-approved battery-operated smoke detector and a 2A10BC Fire Extinguisher.
+Enclosed areas in a booth need to be equipped with a UL approved battery-operated smoke detector and a 2A10BC Fire Extinguisher.

 Food and Drug Administrative (FDA) Market Clearance

 All products exhibited must have fulfilled all applicable FDA regulations.
-Products that are not FDA approved for particular use in humans or are not commercially available in the United States will be permitted to be displayed only when accompanied by appropriate signs that indicate FDA clearance status.
+Products that are not FDA approved for a particular use in humans or are not commercially available in the United States will be permitted to be displayed only when accompanied by appropriate signs that indicate FDA clearance status.
 The signs must be clearly and easily visible and placed near the product and on any graphics depicting the product.
-The display of investigational products is to remain within the expectations and limitations of the Food and Drug Administration’s Guidelines on Notices of Availability.
+Display of investigational products is to remain within the expectations and limitations of the Food and Drug Administration’s Guidelines on Notices of Availability.
 Any investigational product graphically depicted on a commercial exhibit should: